Symptoms Of Loose Battery Cables

 A decrease in power while driving could be due to an electrical fault.
 You’d expect to see the battery warning light on the instrument cluster.

-Limp mode may also turn on.
+Feeble mode may also activate.

 This could happen if your battery connections are so loose that they start coming off.
 Keep your terminals from reaching this state if at all possible.
 This is a hazardous situation since, in extreme cases, you might lose all engine power.